Charles Mervyn Doyne1

 1. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 58.
 Hereinafter cited as The New Extinct Peerage.

-Major John Norton Taylor married Lady Muriel Marjorie Dalzell, daughter of Arthur Edward Dalzell, 13th Earl of Carnwath and Muriel Wyndham Knatchbull, on 18 January 1927.1
+Lt.-Col. John Norton Taylor was born in 1897 at Boscombe, Hampshire, England.1 He was the son of James Slade-Gully and Eleanor Louisa Slade-Gully.1 He married Lady Muriel Marjorie Dalzell, daughter of Arthur Edward Dalzell, 13th Earl of Carnwath and Muriel Wyndham Knatchbull, on 18 January 1927.2 He died in 1957.1

-He gained the rank of Major in the service of the Indian Army.1 He was given the name of John Norton Taylor at birth.1 On 18 January 1927 his name was legally changed to John Norton Dalzell by Royal Licence.1
+He was given the name of John Norton Taylor at birth.2 He gained the rank of Major in the Indian Army.2 On 18 January 1927 his name was legally changed to John Norton Dalzell by Royal Licence.2

 Citations